Zero-point energy: Space travel and gravitational shielding

 The use of zero-point energy for space travel is speculative and does not form part of the mainstream scientific consensus.
 A complete quantum theory of gravitation (that would deal with the role of quantum phenomena like zero-point energy) does not yet exist.
 Speculative papers explaining a relationship between zero-point energy and gravitational shielding effects have been proposed, but the interaction (if any) is not yet fully understood.
-Most serious scientific research in this area depends on the theorized anti-gravitational properties of antimatter (currently being tested at the alpha experiment at CERN) and/or the effects of non-Newtonian forces such as the gravitomagnetic field under specific quantum conditions.
 According to the general theory of relativity, rotating matter can generate a new force of nature, known as the gravitomagnetic interaction, whose intensity is proportional to the rate of spin.
 In certain conditions the gravitomagnetic field can be repulsive.
-In neutrons stars for example it can produce a gravitational analogue of the Meissner effect, but the force produced in such an example is theorized to be exceedingly weak.
+In neutron stars for example, it can produce a gravitational analogue of the Meissner effect, but the force produced in such an example is theorized to be exceedingly weak.

 In 1963 Robert Forward, a physicist and aerospace engineer at Hughes Research Laboratories, published a paper showing how within the framework of general relativity "anti-gravitational" effects might be achieved.
 Since all atoms have spin, gravitational permeability may be able to differ from material to material.
 A strong toroidal gravitational field that acts against the force of gravity could be generated by materials that have nonlinear properties that enhance time-varying gravitational fields.
-Such an effect would be analogous to the nonlinear electromagnetic permeability of iron making it an effective core (i.e. the doughnut of iron) in a transformer, whose properties are dependent on magnetic permeability.
+Such an effect would be analogous to the nonlinear electromagnetic permeability of iron, making it an effective core (i.e. the doughnut of iron) in a transformer, whose properties are dependent on magnetic permeability.
 In 1966 Dewitt was first to identify the significance of gravitational effects in superconductors.
 Dewitt demonstrated that a magnetic-type gravitational field must result in the presence of fluxoid quantization.
 In 1983, Dewitt's work was substantially expanded by Ross.